FELLOWS

 Virgo Sillamaa is a music policy researcher, educator and consultant from Estonia, currently based in Brussels.
 With 25 years of experience in the music sector, he is currently the Research Coordinator of EMEE, European Music Exporters Exchange network, and a board member at the Estonian Authors’ Society.
 Sillamaa is regularly engaged in project development and implementation, advising initiatives and organisations within the music ecosystem, such as coordinating research in “Europe in Synch” and “Better Live” projects.
 He is a junior lecturer of Creative Project Management at the University of Tartu Viljandi Culture Academy and also gives guest lectures and workshops on music and cultural policy.

-Michaël Spanu (L|A|L.1) - France / Mexico
+MichaEl Spanu (L|A|L.1) - France / MexicO

 Michaël Spanu is a researcher and independent consultant specializing in cultural policy and the creative industries.
 Spanu holds a PhD in sociology and focuses on the intersections between culture, place, and the economy, with particular expertise in mechanisms such as tax credits, export strategies, and creative cities.
 He is currently a postdoctoral fellow at the University of Manchester and regularly collaborates with cultural institutions, local governments, and consulting firms internationally.